SaladLab/Unity3D.UselessAttributeStripper/README.md

 # Unity3D.UselessAttributeStripper

 For iOS application, Unity3D uses [IL2CPP](http://blogs.unity3d.com/kr/2015/05/06/an-introduction-to-ilcpp-internals/)
-for transforming your .NET IL code to native one, which makes the size of your executable much larger than you expect.
+for translating your .NET IL code to native one, which makes the size of your executable much larger than you expect.
 It's not easy problem to make it smaller.
-However, it is mandatory to keep the size under 100MB to allow users to download your app over the air.
+However, it is mandatory to keep the size under 100MB to allow iOS users to download your app over the air.

 This tools will give you small margin to shrink your app a little.
 IL2CPP makes a small code for every attribute in your app assembly.
 It's small.
-But with thousands of application, it may bloat your code size.
+But with thousands of .NET attributes, it may bloat your code size.
 This tool provide a way to remove useless attributes from your app, which doens't affect running at all.
+(For detailed information, read [Under The Hood](./docs/UnderTheHood.md).)

 The margin depends on your code patern.
-For my project which heavily exploited coroutines, it removed 17,000 attributes from whole assemblies and reduced the uncompressed app size to 126MB from 144MB (-18MB).
+For my project which heavily exploited coroutines, it could remove 17,000 attributes from whole assemblies and reduced the uncompressed app size to 126MB from 144MB (-18MB).
 It seemed small but because code area in app will be encrypted before compression, this size really mattered.
-For detailed information, read [Sample Case](./docs/SampleCase.md).
+(For detailed information of this case, read [Sample Case](./docs/SampleCase.md).)

 ### Setup